Atari XG-1 light gun: Hardware

 The XG-1 is a specialized light pen.
 Generic light pen support was built into the Atari 8-bit home computers since its 1979 launch.
 The Atari 400/800 Hardware Technical Reference recommends a calibration procedure each time a light pen is used, so that the software can compensate for this offset for maximal accuracy.
 Bug Hunt and Barnyard Blaster for the XEGS each have unique hard-coded values.
 A reddish-orange version of the gun was planned for the 2600 and 7800 but was never released.

 Games

-Sentinel is the only game released for the gun on the 2600 console, and Shooting Arcade was planned but never released.
+Sentinel is the only game released for the gun on the 2600 console.
+Shooting Arcade was planned but never released.